jkirchhefer/Base-Commerce-Sandbox-Test/README.md

 # Base Commerce Sandbox Test
 This suite of programs is for testing integration with the Base Commerce Sandbox.
 ## Updates
-#### 6/21/19
+#### 6/24/19
-Refactored the entire suite to be more usable and understandable
+The entire suite has been refactored to be more usable and understandable

 #### 6/18/19
 All the sender programs are now obsolete.
 They have been replaced by the writer and reader programs.